khakieconomics/khakieconomics.github.io/about.md

 ![Me!]({{"/assets/dataengconf_photo.jpg" | absolute_url}})

 I am an applied statistician, originally from Melbourne, Australia, and currently in NYC.
-I am head of data science at frontier markets debt platform startup [Lendable](lendablemarketplace.com).
+I am Manager and data scientist at Schmidt Futures, a philanthropy.
+Until recently I was head of data science at frontier markets debt platform startup Lendable

 Previously, I worked at